 The next step is to cut out a piece of plasterboard that will fit into the hole and screw it in place.
-Once you have your batten and piece of plasterboard in the correct position you can now repair it with plaster.
-Use a wide scraper and spread the filler until its smooth.
+Once you have your batten and piece of plasterboard in the correct position you can now repair it with fine interior filler.
+Use a wide scraper and spread the filler until it’s smooth.

 Instructions To Filling Your Plasterboard Hole!